 Highlight the desired box under the Alarm-Out heading, and press the button.
-A list of Alarm Outputs and Beep appear.
-Select the Alarm Output connectors that you would like to activate whenever the DVR detects an input on the associated alarm input.
-You can also set the DVR's internal buzzer to sound.
+Select between Alarm Output and Beep (DVR's internal buzzer) that you would like to activate and to sound whenever the DVR detects an input on the associated alarm input.